Sony FE 16-35mm F4 G PZ Lens Review

 The image quality comparison shows the two lenses producing similar sharpness until 35mm, where the Sony lens shows a strong advantage.
 Both lenses have strong barrel distortion at the wide end.

-The Sony FE PZ 16-35mm F4 G Lens vs. Canon RF 14-35mm F4 L IS USM Lens comparison shows the Sony lens considerably lighter and noticeably smaller.
+The Sony FE 16-35mm F4 G PZ Lens vs. Canon RF 14-35mm F4 L IS USM Lens comparison shows the Sony lens considerably lighter and noticeably smaller.
 The Canon lens has 9 aperture blades vs. 7 and focuses considerably closer, turning in a 0.38x maximum magnification vs. 0.23x.
 The Canon lens is moderately more expensive.

 Use the site's tools to create additional comparisons.

-Sony FE PZ 16-35mm F4 G Lens
+Sony FE 16-35mm F4 G PZ Lens

 Summary